Do you have questions? Let me help answer the most obvious ones…

 What do I charge?

-I charge $50/hour for my services.
+On average, I charge from $25-$50/hour for my services.
 If you are experiencing financial hardship, I do accept a limited number of sliding fee scale clients based on the honor system.
 (Thanks to The Philly Death Doula Collective for developing the following sliding fee scale.
 I totally lifted it from their website because it’s so great and I like to give credit where it’s due.)
 I accept cash, credit card or check.
 Things like long distance travel, equipment rentals, or buying supplies, groceries, etc… are of course extra.
 Payment is expected upfront, unless previously agreed upon.

 My Sliding Fee Scale